-The history of this parish can be traced to 1825 when missionaries began visiting Abita Springs.
+The history of the parish can be traced to 1825 when missionaries began visiting Abita Springs.
 But St. Jane’s official founding date is September 7, 1887.